modularizer/automobile-complete/README.md

 1. Go to chrome://extensions
 2. Enable Developer mode
-3. Load Unpacked `chrome-extension` folder
+3. Load Unpacked `dist/chrome-extension` folder
 4. go to your favorite webpage and start typing

 ### How to use